The culinary philosophy we follow at Grizzly Bear Ranch is simple: we eat fresh, local, seasonal and, wherever possible, organic food.

 In the summertime, we quite often have dinner by the river.
 Grills from the barbeque and roast vegetables from our wood-fired outdoor oven are often a big hit.

-I also cook pizza in the oven using freshly-made dough and herbs from the garden.
+We also cook pizza in the oven using freshly-made dough and herbs from the garden.